 Notes: Heed my words – people love David Bowie picture discs.
 This causes them to skyrocket in value, according to that one economics class I took.
 Something about high demand and a limited supply of 4,000 copies causes this Record Store Day release to be worth more than $200 on the Discogs Marketplace.

-This is not an exhaustive list by any means and I have likely missed a few valuable Record Sale Day releases.
+This is not an exhaustive list by any means, and we may have missed a few valuable Record Store Day releases.
 If you have any to add, feel free to drop them in the comments.
-Grazi and happy hunting during Record Store Day Black Friday 2018!
+Grazi and happy hunting during Record Store Day 2019!

 Interested in joining the passionate community of music lovers at Discogs?
 Sign up for an account to track your Collection, start a Wantlist and shop for thousands of music releases in the Discogs Marketplace!